-(Please see the Annex II for some key gender-related concepts/ definitions.)
+(Please see Annex II for key gender-related concepts and definitions.)

-WHY DOES GENDER MATTER TO CLIMATE CHANGE?
+WHY DOES GENDER MATTER IN THE CLIMATE CHANGE CONTEXT?

-Around the world, gender shapes expectations, attributes, roles, capacities and rights of both women and men.
-While climate change is non-discriminatory and affects everyone, women and men, due to differing social roles, may experience the impacts of climate change differently, with women often disproportionately negatively affected.
-Women, compared to men, often have limited access to resources, less access to justice, limited mobility, and limited voice in shaping decisions and influencing policy.
+Around the world, gender shapes the expectations, attributes, roles, capacities, and rights of every person.
+While climate change impacts everyone, women and gender diverse people are often disproportionately negatively affected.
+In comparison to men, women, and gender diverse people often have limited access to resources, less access to justice, limited mobility, and limited voice in shaping decisions and influencing policy.
+Oppressive gender norms and their intersection with colonialism, racism, capitalism and ableism, compound to limit access to power and resources for those who are made most vulnerable to the impacts of climate change.

 At the same time, gender roles and responsibilities generally ascribed to women create an opportunity for engagement as women bring diverse and critical solutions to climate change challenges from the knowledge and experience they hold.
-This includes, for example, participation in informal, reproductive and productive work that often relates to caregiving for households and communities, caretaking of seeds and soils, maintaining traditional agricultural knowledge, and managing natural resources such as firewood and water.
-Women also tend to be key decision-makers in choosing, using, and disposing domestic goods and appliances, with impacts on the energy efficiency and consumption levels of households.
+This includes, for example, participation in informal, reproductive, and productive work that often relates to care-giving and education for households and communities, care-taking of seeds and soils, maintaining traditional agricultural knowledge, and managing natural resources such as firewood and water.
+Women also tend to be key decision-makers in choosing, using, and disposing of domestic goods and appliances, with impacts on the energy efficiency and consumption patterns of households.